UltraOS/UltraLegacy/README.md

 - WC cached framebuffer for fast rendering on real hardware
 - Multicore RR preemptive O(1) scheduler
 - PS/2 controller driver + keyboard & mouse
+- AHCI driver with async read queue and full controller initialization according to the specification.
+Confirmed to work on all emulators and many real computers.
 - Own BIOS bootloader
 - Fully modern C++17 kernel
 - Almost everything in kernel/Common is fully covered by unit tests